How to Naturally Kick your Sugar Addiction

 Control the carbs: Your body naturally breaks down carbs into sugars and then insulin moves the sugars into cells.
 An excess amount of these carbs may cause blood glucose levels to rise which can spike your blood sugar at an unhealthy rate.
 Reducing your carbohydrate intake incrementally is the easiest way to slowly reduce cravings and balance out your blood sugar.

 Increase fiber intake: Fiber slows down carb digestion and sugar absorption.
 Soluble fiber is especially important in reducing high fluctuation of blood sugar levels.
 Best sources of soluble fiber include fruits such as apricots, grapefruits, mangos and oranges and vegetables such as turnips, asparagus and brussel sprouts.
-We recommend taking a high quality Psllium Husk Supplement for a premium fiber dosage.

 Monitoring Portion Control: Reducing your serving sizes also helps reduce calorie intake and subsequent blood sugar spikes.
 To help with this, try to avoid all-you-can-eat restaurants, use smaller plates, eat slowly and don’t eat after you are full.